-What exactly is sodium benzoate?
-It is the sodium salt of benzoic acid, which is often used as a preservative and anti-corrosive agent in a variety of industries.
+Sodium benzoate is the sodium salt of benzoic acid, which is often used as a preservative in cosmetics, baby wipes, and toothpaste.
+It's also used to prevent corrosion in coolants for car engines.

 CAS Number: 532-32-1